The Neurology Clerkship Curriculum didactic core is made up of both a didactic component and an experiential learning component.

 The experiential component includes working on the outpatient and inpatient Neurology Services.

 The Neurology Outpatient Clinic experience exposes students to a variety of subspecialties for an average of 10 half days.
-Some students may choose to spend this time at a large Community Practice (Raleigh Neurology).
 Students are expected to develop practical skills including: screening neurologic examination, medication reconciliation and time management in an outpatient setting.

 Students are required to participate in a 12 hour overnight shift with the Night Float Neurology resident and learn how to enter admission orders, using electronic health records.